-Verizon said its next-generation wireless service costs $10 more per month on top of its existing unlimited plans, but that customers using its 5G Ultra Wideband network in Chicago or Minneapolis could see speeds of up to 1Gbps.
-In reality, you should expect typical download speeds of 450Mbps, with peak speeds of nearly 1Gbps, and latency less than 30 seconds.
+Verizon said its next-generation wireless service costs $10 more per month on top of its existing unlimited plans but that customers using its 5G Ultra Wideband network in Chicago or Minneapolis could see speeds of up to 1Gbps.
+In reality, you should expect typical download speeds of 450Mbps, with peak speeds of nearly 1Gbps, and latency of less than 30 seconds.

 Verizon customers is the first in the world to have the power of 5G in their hands – Hans Vestberg, Verizon Chairman and CEO

 To get the newly upgraded network, customers need a 5G enabled phone and can expect typical download speeds of about 450 Mbps, with peak speeds of nearly 1 Gbps.
-Customers as the company claims are to get regular software updates pushed to their devices and see network advancements throughout the rest of the year.
+Customers, as the company claims, are to get regular software updates pushed to their devices and see network advancements throughout the rest of the year.